pagerange/prmenu/README.md

 ```

-Active the menu when the document is ready:
+Activate the menu when the document is ready:

 ```js